HBClab/NiBetaSeries/docs/betaseries.rst

 relative to faces.
-Whereas traditional task analysis treats the variance of brain responses between events of the same type (e.g. face or house) as noise, betaseries leverages this variance to make conclusions about which brain regions may communicate with each other during a particular event type (e.g. faces or houses).
+Whereas traditional task analysis treats the variance of brain responses between events of the same type (e.g. face or house) as noise, beta series leverages this variance to make conclusions about which brain regions may communicate with each other during a particular event type (e.g. faces or houses).

 Summary
 -------
-Betaseries is not in opposition to resting state or traditional task analysis;
+Beta series is not in opposition to resting state or traditional task analysis;
 the methods are complementary.
-For example, network parcelations derived from resting state data can be used on betaseries data to ascertain if the networks observed in resting state follow a similar pattern with betaseries.
+For example, network parcelations derived from resting state data can be used on beta series data to ascertain if the networks observed in resting state follow a similar pattern with beta series.
-Additionally, regions determined from traditional task analysis can be used as regions of interest for betaseries analysis.
+Additionally, regions determined from traditional task analysis can be used as regions of interest for beta series analysis.
-Betaseries straddles the line between traditional task analysis and resting-state functional connectivity, observing task data through a network lens.
+Beta series straddles the line between traditional task analysis and resting-state functional connectivity, observing task data through a network lens.

-Relevent Software
+Relevant Software
 -----------------
-- BASCO_ (BetA Series COrrelations) is a MATLAB program that also performs betaseries correlations
+- BASCO_ (BetA Series COrrelations) is a MATLAB program that also performs beta series correlations
 - pybetaseries_ is a python script that runs on files that have been processed by FSL's FEAT